 Time to Switch it Up

 If you’re an outdoor exerciser, nothing can put a damper on your nightly jog than negative temperatures.
-Winter is just 3 months long, and oftentimes gyms have awesome deals around the holidays.
+Winter is just 4 months long, and oftentimes gyms have awesome deals around the new year.
 Try out a few indoor yoga, spinning, or HIIT classes in your area.
 This will be much cheaper than a 12-month commitment at a gym, plus maybe you’ll find a class you end up falling in love with!

 Don’t Sleep on Sleep

 Think of your immune system and sleep as best friends.
 When you sleep, your immune system releases cytokines, groups of proteins that help to regulate immunity, inflammation, and production of blood cells.
 Your body needs these cytokines are desperately when you’re sick to help fight infections.
 Our CBD Oils, Bath Bombs, and Gummies are all great tools to add to your sleep routine.
 CBD works with your Endocannabinoid System to regulate sleeping patterns and help you fall asleep, stay asleep, and wake up feeling refreshed.
 Learn more on our CBD Education page.

 If you’re struggling to get up for your morning workouts, here’s your sign to look into getting a space heater.
 But, before you hook it up for a cozy warm night of sleep, there are benefits to sleeping in a chilly room: Improved sleep quality, helps in falling asleep, and it can even improve metabolism.
 If you’re looking to sleep with a space heater in your room, see if you can set a timer for it to kick on an hour or so before your alarm goes off.

 Hit the Sauna

 Saunas are quickly gaining popularity in the fitness world and for a good reason.
 A few reasons actually: